ababaug/ababaug.github.io/README.md

 # I designed the desktop version of the milestone portfolio project.

-> The project is to create the mobile version of my Portfolio.
+> The project is to deploy the milestone portofolio project online.

 ![Screenshot](./images/site-deployment-shot.png)